APRIL IN THE GARDEN

-Plant spring bulbs - we have a stunning array of top quality bulbs - daffodils, freesia, tulips, iris, anemone, ranunculus, crocus, hyacinth, muscari, dutch iris ... stagger your plantings from now until the end of autumn and your garden will be bursting with gorgeous colour from early winter right through to the end of summer.
+Plant spring bulbs in garden beds, containers or hanging baskets - we have a stunning array of top quality bulbs - daffodils, freesia, tulips, iris, anemone, ranunculus, crocus, hyacinth, muscari, dutch iris.
+Stagger your plantings from now until the end of autumn and your garden will be bursting with colour from early winter right through to the end of summer.

-Hanging baskets or pots filled with colourful flowers will brighten your patios and verandahs over the cooler months.
+Hanging baskets or pots filled with colourful flowers will brighten your patios and verandahs over the winter months.
 We have a large selection of pots in many shapes and colours.

 Deadhead annuals and trim perennials as they finish flowering.